UN Demands Urgent Access To Site Of Alleged Mali Massacre - UrduPoint

 "The findings must be made public and the alleged perpetrators brought to justice," Tine added.

-Swathes of Mali lie outside of government control due to a brutal jihadist conflict that first emerged in 2012, before spreading to neighboring Burkina Faso and Niger.
+Swathes of Mali lie outside of government control due to the jihadist conflict, which has spread to neighboring Burkina Faso and Niger.

 Thousands of soldiers and civilians have been killed in the conflict, and hundreds of thousands have been forced to flee their homes.